watson-developer-cloud/image-analysis/INSTRUCTIONS.md

   ![dashboard-app](instructions/dashboard-app.png)

   2. Within the application homepage, we are able to see what services we have already included.
+To do this, select the `Connections` item from left navigation.
 You will notice that we already have Text to Speech and Visual Recognition built into the application.
 We are now going to add a third service into the application.
-To do this, click the "Add a Service or API" button on the homepage
+To do this, click the `Connect new` button on the Connections tab

   ![app-details](instructions/app-details.png)

-  3. From the list of Watson services, select the Language Translation service and add it to your application.
-For the purposes of this lab, all of the default settings of the service will work, so when presented with the Language Translation details page, select the green "Create" button to proceed.
+  3. From the list of Watson services, select the `Language Translator` service and add it to your application.
+For the purposes of this lab, all of the default settings of the service will work, so when presented with the Language Translator details page, select the green `Create` button to proceed.

   ![add-service](instructions/add-service.png)

   **Note:** you may be prompted to restage your application at this point.
-This is required in order to rebuild the application with the new Language Translation service that we have added.
+This is required in order to rebuild the application with the new Language Translator service that we have added.
 Select "Restage" to proceed.

 We are going to demonstrate how easy it is to use the Watson services on Bluemix to add functionality to existing applications.
 Our current application can identify images and read out that identification using audio.
 However let’s say that we wanted to be able to identify these images for a wider user base, which requires translation into other languages.

 Luckily, we’ve already started the process to do this.
-To fully implement the ability to translate these descriptions in our application, we are going to edit our application code to add the Language Translation service that we added earlier.
+To fully implement the ability to translate these descriptions in our application, we are going to edit our application code to add the Language Translator service that we added earlier.

 ## Modify the existing application